DevTechMastery/selenium-python-webstore/README.md

 <details>
     <summary><b> :gear: API Test Suite </b></summary>

-:gear: Test Case ID 42 @ API @ Add Product to Cart with API \
+Test Case ID 42 @ Add Product to Cart with API \
 Objective: Utilize the API to add a product to the shopping cart and confirm that the product is added successfully.

-:gear: Test Case ID 41 @ API @ Test Case Name \
+Test Case ID 41 @ Test Case Name \
 Objective: Test case objective.

 </details>